 The Swiss tenor Felix Rienth, with spanish mother, (born in Basle/CH) received his first musical education in Knabenkantorei Basel (Basle Boys' Choir).
 He began to appear as soloist in the Magic Flute by Mozart as "First boy" at Basle Opera under the direction of Armin Jordan.
 After his maturity, he studied Spanish and German at the University of Basle before being devoted entirely to singing at Heidi Wölnerhanssen (Basle Opera).
 In 2000 he obtained the "Master of Arts -specialized music performance- opera" from the "Swiss Opera Studio" at the Berne "Hochschule der Künste".
 Following that he particpated in master-classes at the Festival of Lucerne with Barbara Schlick and Peter Schreier.
 Promoted by the Young Artists' Foundation in Lucerne, he gave a concert of operatic arias with the Lucerne Symphony Orchestra.

 Felix Rienth was taught by tenor Hans Dornbusch (Royal Opera of Stockholm) as well as by Richard Levitt from the famous Schola Cantorum Basiliensis.

 Felix Rienth has appeared in Switzerland, France, Spain, Belgium, Italy, Germany, Holland, Austria, Portugal the Czech Republic and Greece in oratorios such as "Saint John Passion" by Bach, "The Messiah" by Händel, "Eliah" by Mendelssohn, "The Paradise and Perished" by Schumann, "Requiem" by Dvorak, "Stabat mater" by Rossini.
-In recent years he was invited to the Cologne Philharmonic Hall, the Salzburg Mozarteum Orchestra, the Graz Symphony Hall, the Zurich Tonhalle, the Geneva Victoria Hall, the Basle Musiksaal.
+In recent years he was invited to the Cologne Philharmonic Hall, the Salzburg Mozarteum Orchestra, the Graz Musikverein, the Zurich Tonhalle, the Geneva Victoria Hall, the Basle Stadtcasino.
 He sang at different European Festivals like Paris, Ambronay, Granada, Amsterdam, Lisbon, Porto, Regensburg, Ghent, Peñíscola, Fribourg and performed with Frans Brüggen, Gerd Guglhör, Eduardo López Banzo and Gabriel Garrido.